At Step By Step Recovery we offer a very holistic approach to addiction treatment within our South Essex rehab, The Lighthouse.

 Step By Step Recovery use the healing powers of mindfulness during light exercise.
 With regular walks on the beach, our clients can experience being present; focusing on the sound of the sea and the sensations in their body, from the sand under their feet and the fresh sea breeze in their face.
 Our Yoga sessions also focus on mindfulness and breathing and the art of “letting go”

-Mindful fitness can be practiced during any repetitive and mild to moderate exercise, such as: walking, jogging, pilates, yoga, cycling, swimming and using machines at the gym.
+Mindful fitness can be practiced during any repetitive and mild to moderate exercise, such as: walking, jogging, pilates, yoga, swimming and using machines at the gym.

 Please note that it is not safe to practice mindfulness whilst driving a vehicle.
 Mindfulness can relax you and focus your attention elsewhere, other than the task of driving and the vigilance required to remain safe on the roads.